DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

 **Expert Settings**
+   * **Auto-fit Range:** *When enabled, the Speed Segments will automatically fit the scene frame range to the total length of the speed keyframe animation*
    * **Auto Interpolation:** *Is ON by default.
 Turn on to avoid the Speed Segment Tool changing the keyframe tangents automatically.
-For more customizability of the animation interpolation turn this feature off and set the tangents like desired manually in the Graph Editor.*
+For more customizability of the animation interpolation turn this feature off and set the tangents and offset time like desired manually in the Graph Editor.*

 |